 #3.
 Sensitive content

-When you are localizing your English website for the Middle East, or for the Chinese market, you need to be aware that all your content needs to be adapted, taking into account various cultural and religious differences.
+When you are localizing your English website for the Middle East or for the Chinese market, you need to be aware that all your content needs to be adapted, taking into account various cultural and religious differences.

 In the cases listed above, machine translation can play a big role in modern localization workflows, as machine translation can be used to speed up the localization process, only to be reviewed by a native speaker of the target language who will change and adapt the translation as required by the target audience.

-It is up to you to decide which approach you want to take, but we can support you with any workflow you want to set up.
+It’s up to you to decide which approach you want to take, but we can support you with any workflow you want to set up.
 If you do want the best of two worlds, you can test machine translation and human review by signing up to Text United!